Supporting reading in Year 3 (Age 7-8)

 Listening to audiobooks can be a great use of time spent in the car.
 It’s also a way to widen reading experiences.
 You might like to search for stories read by favourite actors.

 When your child reads more challenging books, there might be times when they struggle and want to stop.
 Help them through these patches by reading a bit with them to get them started or hooked into the next chapter.

 Take it in turns to read a page or take on the role of particular characters or the narrator.
 Inventing different character voices is a great way to hook them in and distract them when they are feeling frustrated.

-4. Talk about books, stories, and words
+Talk about books, stories, words and pictures